 What are the six ADLs?

-The six activities of daily living include personal care tasks that may be performed without help, with direction or with assistance.
+The six activities of daily living include personal care tasks that may be performed without help, direction or assistance.
 Bathing, dressing and toileting are the first of the ADLs.
 The last of the six ADLs include continence, feeding and ambulating.

 Bathing involves not only one’s ability to step inside the shower, but includes brushing one’s teeth properly, shaving and similar cleaning habits.
 A person living with Parkinson’s disease will likely experience difficulty performing these tasks due to physical symptoms of the illness, like hand tremors, rigidity or slowed movement.